-- The increase of air pressure leads to a decrease (relaxation) of the surface compressive stresses, and in the same time diffraction line width W increases, which indicates the higher degree of plastic deformation. - The roughness parameter Ra (see Table 2) at the beginning declines with the total blasting intensity the original surface becomes smoother up to the sample 8-8, and then again increases since the high velocity (energy) particles brings about new pits in the surface. - The depth profiles of residual stresses reflect the different intensity of blasting particles.
-Since the stress influenced depth of the sandblasted sample 0.5-0.5 is only 0.2 mm (see Fig. 3), in the case of the rest two samples the compressively prestressed layer is deeper than 0.5 mm.
-The crystallite size D profiles (Fig. 4) correlate with the stress distributions.
+- On the surface of all the investigated samples was identified the so called centrally symmetric biaxial state of favourable compressive residual stresses, i. e.
+L T. The highest value (-370 MPa) was found on the sand-blasted surface. - The lowest values of residual stresses and diffraction line width are in the case of the as-received sample. - The increase of air pressure leads to a decrease (relaxation) of the surface compressive stresses, and in the same time diffraction line width FWHM increases, which indicates the higher degree of plastic deformation. - The roughness parameter Ra (see Table 2) at the beginning declines with the total blasting intensity the original surface becomes smoother up to the sample 8-8, and then again increases since the high velocity (energy) particles brings about new pits in the surface. - The depth profiles of residual stresses reflect the different intensity of blasting particles.
+The stress influenced depth of the sandblasted sample 0.5 0.5 is only 0.2 mm (see Fig. 3), whereas for the other samples, the compressively pre-stressed layer is deeper than 0.5 mm.
+Profiles of crystallite sizes D (Fig. 4) correlate with the stress distributions.